-\$200 - 20-year Longevity Stipend paid in February if twenty (20) years reached by September 1.
+\$300 - 20-year longevity Stipend paid in February if twenty (20) years reached by September 1st.

-\$920 Contract Incentive Stipend to be paid in equal installments over twelve (12) months.
+\$1,007 - Contract Incentive Stipend to be paid in equal installments over twelve (12) months.
 The amount will be prorated based on the number of months they are employed with the District.
 The stipend will increase annually by the same percentage as the base wage rate, not including any additional increases provided by pay differentials.

+F. Family Mental Health Therapists, Truancy Liaisons, Community Engagement Board Liaisons, Chemical Dependency Professionals, Drug and Alcohol Specialists, and Classified BCBAs:

-- F. Mental Health Therapists/Truancy and Community School Liaisons/Student Assistant Specialists/Chemical Dependency Professionals/Drug & Alcohol - \$1,461 Master's Degree paid in September
+\$1,461 - Master's Degree to be paid in September

-\$200 20-year Longevity Stipend paid in February if twenty (20) years reached by September 1.
+\$300 - 20-year Longevity Stipend paid in February if twenty (20) years reached by September 1st.

-\$920 Contract Incentive Stipend to be paid in equal installments over twelve (12) months.
+\$1,007 - Contract Incentive Stipend to be paid in equal installments over twelve (12) months.
 The amount will be prorated based on the number of months they are employed with the District.
 The stipend will increase annually by the same percentage as the base wage rate, not including any additional increases provided by pay differentials.